leahvelleman/jekyll-lilypond/README.md

 ## Installation

-The plugin requires Lilypond and ImageMagick.
+The plugin requires Lilypond and Inkscape.
 To use it in a Jekyll site, add

 ```ruby